lostjared/MasterX_System/system/README.md

 ## Notes ##
 There are two options for compiling this on Windows
-If you are going to compile this and run it within WSL2 export this variable
+If you are going to compile this and run it within WSL2 export this variable before running.

 ```bash
 export LIBGL_ALWAYS_SOFTWARE=1
 ```

-before running.
-Otherwise if Using a native Windows EXE with a pipe WSL2 this step is unnecessary
+ Otherwise if Using a native Windows EXE with a pipe to WSL2 this step is unnecessary

-it wil  use the default software-based render driver on Ubutnu 24.04 LTS
+it will then  use the default software-based render driver for WSL2 on Ubutnu 24.04 LTS, amd Arch.
+On Arch you have to install and configure an X server.

 ## How to Compile